makrai/notes/naseem2204-benchmark-mental-pretrained.md

 # Abstract

 * health info on social media to enhance public health surveillance (PHS)
-  * identify possible outbreaks, forecast disease trends, monit emergency cases
+  * identify possible outbreaks, forecast disease trends, monitor emergency
   * ascertain disease awareness and response to official health correspondence
 * pretrained language models (PLMs) have facilitated the development of several domain-specific PLMs and a variety of downstream applications